onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 work on nodal connectivities and get the mesh in descending connectivity first.*

 In this bonus, we want to get one layer of extended cells by nodes for our mesh partitions.
+This bonus is not guided, so you should have a close look at the [documentation](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev/user_manual/partitioning/part_extension.html#Fortran-API).

 ### Step 1